plone/documentation/intro/index.rst

 Remember that a simple CMS may work out great to start with, but lead to problems with scaling or migration when you need more capability than it can provide.
 At the other end of the spectrum, a powerful CMS can be so difficult to learn and maintain that it never gains acceptance to users.
 Make sure the CMS you choose meets your needs today without compromising future growth.

-We hope you’ll take the time to learn more about Plone and what it can do for you.
+We hope you'll take the time to learn more about Plone and what it can do for you.
-We’ve created this site specifically as a gateway to information on how to get started with Plone, as well as information on development, solutions providers, events, news, and the wealth of product add-ons created by the community.
+We've created this site specifically as a gateway to information on how to get started with Plone, as well as information on development, solutions providers, events, news, and the wealth of product add-ons created by the community.